wheremyfoodat/felix86/README.md

 Want to contribute but don't know what to do?
 [Check this out](./docs/internals/contributing.md).

+## Features
+- Just-in-time recompiler with global graph coloring register allocator and a variety of optimizations
+- Uses RISC-V Vector Extension for SIMD instructions
+- Utilizes B extension if available for bit manipulation instructions like `bsr`
+- Support for a variety of optional extensions such as XThead custom extensions

 ## Similar projects
 felix86 is very early in development, and will not support AArch64.
 If you want a more mature x86-64 userspace emulator, use one of these: